 Eventually, stop de kindermoord became subsidized by the Dutch government.
 The intolerable amount of deaths was a real concern for Dutch politicians who were becoming aware of the many advantages of cycling.

 The 1973 oil crisis was another event that affected the way the Dutch interacted with the cars they were driving.
-It quadrupled the price of oil and the Dutch prime minister Den Uyl made a plea to its citizens to adapt a new lifestyle, to get serious about saving energy.
-The Dutch government then proclaimed a series of car-free Sundays (now being adapted across the globe).
-During these car-free days the streets began to fill with children playing on the deserted motorways and people were suddenly reminded of what life was like before urbanization of the car.
+It quadrupled the price of oil and the Dutch prime minister Den Uyl made a plea to its citizens to adapt to a new lifestyle, to get serious about saving energy.
+The Dutch government then proclaimed a series of car-free Sundays (now being adopted across the globe).
+During these car-free days, the streets began to fill with children playing on the deserted motorways and people were suddenly reminded of what life was like before urbanization of the car.

 Without knowing it, the people who participated in these counter-movements, along with their fierce resistance to protect the historical qualities of the city, stopped the urbanization of highways and contributed to the Amsterdam we know today; a happy, liveable city.
 Politicians finally realized the importance the bicycle had on society.
 Land use policies were created that banned big box retail and the creation of large car parks from the Netherlands.
 This had an effect on the rest of the country and small-scale retail and grocery stores started to pop up in every neighbourhood making the most basic household items to be found by foot or by bicycle, but most importantly, this movement resulted in guest status for the cars and changed the face of a Nation.